-Another memorable part to a Noir film is the femme fatale.
+Another major and memorable part to a Noir film is the femme fatale.
 As a woman I love that these films offered such juicy roles for women to play.
-The Noir era was really the first time since the 1920’s, and pre-code 30’s, that American actresses had been offered strong, and obvious bad girl roles.
+The Noir era was really the first time since the 1920’s, and pre-code 30’s, that actresses had been offered such strong, and obvious bad girl roles.
 The femme fatales are overtly sexual, devious, independent and sexually aggressive women.
 These gals know what they want and they go after it.

 I think it must have fun for the actresses to be able to play these women in this way.
 When you look at the roles of Noir actresses film credits, you’ll often find that their Noir characters are the most memorable and interesting roles of their career.
-Mention Stanwyck, Bacall, Peggy Cummins or Lana Turner, and what is the first film of theirs that usually gets mentioned? nine times out of ten it is their Noir films – Double Indemnity, The Big Sleep, Gun Crazy and The Postman Always Rings Twice.
+Mention Stanwyck, Bacall, Peggy Cummins or Lana Turner, and what is the first film of theirs that usually gets mentioned? nine times out of ten it is their Noir films – Double Indemnity, The Big Sleep, Gun Crazy and The Postman Always Rings Twice respectively.
 These strong female roles remain as memorable and impressive today as they were upon release.

-My favourites of these characters is Kathleen (Lucille Ball)in Dark Corner (1946).
-Kathleen is the secretary to Bradford Galt (Mark Stevens)a tough Private Investigator who is being set up.
+My favourites of these characters are Kathleen (Lucille Ball)in Dark Corner (1946).
+Kathleen is the loyal secretary to Bradford Galt (Mark Stevens)a tough Private Investigator who is being set up.
 Kathleen happily puts herself at risk to help him uncover the bad guys, and proves herself to be a woman worthy of his heart.